walterbender/Syllabi/edtech.md

 Questions to Consider
 ---------------------
-* How do Contructionist principles manifest themselves in your project?
+* How do Constructionist principles manifest themselves in your project?
 * How can you characterize the learning in your project?
 * How can you measure the learning in your project?
 * To what extent is your project an incremental change vs a disruption?